gRichardson108/beamform/README.md

 working on native + web, but the end goal is to do some beamforming simulations, kind of like this youtube video: https://www.youtube.com/watch?v=VOGjHxlisyo

+The web version of this is temporarily hosted here: https://triangle-null.com

 ## GGWeb
 This application is templated off of GGWEB, found here: https://github.com/ggerganov/ggweb